+If a party or witness chooses not to submit to cross examination at the hearing, either because they no not attend the meeting or they attend but refuse to participate in questioning, the Decision-makers can only rely on whatever relevant evidence is available through the investigation and hearing in making the ultimate determination of responsibility.
+The Decision-maker(s) may not draw any inference solely from a party's or witness's absence from the hearing or refusal to submit to cross-examination or answer other questions.
 If a party or witness chooses not to submit to cross-examination at the hearing, either because they do not attend the meeting, or they attend but refuse to participate in questioning, then the Decision-makers may not rely on any prior statement made by that party or witness at the hearing (including those contained in the investigation report) in the ultimate determination of responsibility.
 The Decision-makers must disregard that statement.
 Evidence provided that is something other than a statement by the party or witness may be considered.